Spider at North Shore

 Trivia bit: the land that is today called "North Shore" was not part of Milton and Joy Reimers' property.
 It was privately owned by someone else, and the author of the Austin area's climbing guidebook was key in purchasing the land and then seeing through the process of the county buying the land and adding it to the existing park.

 Consequently, the routes at North Shore were developed more recently than most of those at "Old Reimers

 " were, and the rock is thus sharper and stickier, and it's way sharper than most of the rock in the Barton Creek Greenbelt

 .
-Also, with a few notable exceptions, North Shore does not seem to get anywhere close to the traffic that Reimers Main and the Greenbelt do.
+Also, with a few notable exceptions, North Shore does not seem to get anywhere close to the traffic that Old Reimers and the Greenbelt do.

 The North Shore has two principal sections, separated by the drainage most hike down to access the crags.
 Most of the crags are north of the drainage, but three are south of it.
 One of those three is primarily a bouldering location.

 Pedernales River Sunset

 Some Texas climbers give "world-class" status to the climbing at Reimers, but I'm not so sure about that.
 Yes, there are some really hard lines, and the rock is beautiful in places, resembling an outdoor cavern and with some of the coolest holds I have ever seen, but it's single-pitch sport here, and if there is any non-traverse route longer than about 40', I haven't seen it yet.
 So I question the "world-class" designation, but the climbing here is fun, and physical, nevertheless.
 Most of the routes are steep to overhanging.

 Cool Limestone Hold